 Also check you are permitted to use your camera before queuing to meet the characters.
 A few shots on a mobile phone is usually permitted, but you probably won’t be allowed a full-on photo shoot with a large DSLR!

 Keep your camera and equipment safe

-Remember that even some slower rides can have sudden movement and unexpected water splashes that could end up wetting you or your equipment!
+Remember that even some slower rides can have sudden movement and unexpected water splashes that could end up damaging your equipment.

 Take your place early for the parades and shows

-I believe selfie sticks are not permitted in the parks (and certainly aren’t allowed during the illuminations show).
+I believe Disneyland Paris does not permit visitors to use selfie sticks in the parks (and certainly not during the illuminations show).

-- The illuminations show can be amended (i.e. no fireworks) or even cancelled, with very little notice, if the weather is bad.
+The illuminations show can be amended or even cancelled, sometimes with very little notice, if the weather turns bad.

 Make the most of your day